 Patrick Daniel Tillman was born on November 6, 1976, in the family of Mary (Spalding) and Patrick Kevin Tillman.
 He was an extraordinary athlete who loved baseball and American football.
 He went to Bret Harte Middle School and helped lead Leland High School to the Central Coast Division I Football Championship.

 At the beginning of his career, Tillman started playing for Arizona State University in 1994 where he excelled as a linebacker.
 In the 1998 National Football League Draft, he was selected as the 226th pick by the Arizona Cardinals.
 Tillman moved over to play the safety position in the NFL and started ten of sixteen games in his rookie season.

 At one point in his NFL career, Tillman turned down a five-year, $9 million contract offer from the St. Louis Rams out of loyalty to the Cardinals.
-In his last season, Tilman turned down a contract offer of $3.6 million over three years from the Arizona Cardinals to enlist in the U.S. Army.
+Tilman turned down a contract offer of $3.6 million over three years from the Arizona Cardinals to enlist in the US Army in his last season.
 It was in May 2002, eight months after the September 11 attacks and after completing the fifteen remaining games of the 2001 season.